 We also know Mars and Venus have undergone violent changes throughout their existence.
 Astronomers think early Venus had oceans and may have been habitable.
 Mars once had oceans of liquid water and a more robust atmosphere.
 We know all the rocky planets and moons in our solar system contain meteor impacted craters.
 It's reasonable to expect most, if not all, planets in the universe have also undergone similar changes.

 It's also noteworthy that about four-fifths of all the stars in the universe are binary stars.
-That means their Oort clouds and Kuiper belts will be churned more, thus creating more unstable planetary orbits along with the increased chance of debris collisions.
+That means their Oort clouds will be churned more, thus creating more unstable planetary orbits along with the increased chance of debris collisions.

 Some have proposed looking for extraterrestrial life in the center of our galaxy because there are more stars and planets there.
-On the contrary, there is less chance for life to evolve there because of its star density, especially at the galactic bulge.
+On the contrary, there is less chance for life to evolve there because of the density of stars, especially at the galactic bulge.
 A planet with intelligent life would more likely survive longer at the outer edge of the galaxy where there are fewer stars.
 Note our sun sits about two-thirds of the way from the center of our galaxy.